convisoappsec/conviso-docs/docs/integrations/codefresh.md

 Before proceeding, we strongly recommend reading [this guide](../guides/code-review-strategies) to understand the different strategies/approaches for deploying Code Review.

 After choosing the strategy used to send deploys to Code Review, it is possible to create a specific Pipeline for this action, as well as integrate with other existing pipelines.
-The requirements for executing this feature are the ```CONVISO_API_KEY``` variable, configured at the pipeline or imported through shared context and ```CONVISO_PROJECT_CODE``` (identified as the project key in Conviso Platform), which must be defined individually by pipeline.
+The requirements for executing this feature are the ```FLOW_API_KEY``` variable, configured at the pipeline or imported through shared context and ```FLOW_PROJECT_CODE``` (identified as the project key in Conviso Platform), which must be defined individually by pipeline.

 Next, we present sample code snippets for each of the approaches, assuming the target project was cloned in an earlier step.